-Double Action Semiautomatic Pistol NOTE: It is important that a weapon be kept clean and properly oiled to insure perfect function but weapons are often "worn out" or damaged more by unnecessary and excessive degree of disassembly and assembly rather than actual shooting.
+NOTE: It is important that a weapon be kept clean and properly oiled to insure perfect functioning, but weapons are often "worn out" or damaged more by unnecessary and excessive disassembly and assembly than by shooting.

 CLEANING:

 Clean pistol whenever a notable amount of gun powder residue, grease, cartridge metal particles, field dirt, etc. have accumulated in the action.